-Open access (OA) or Open Scholarship refers to publishing research and data to provide unrestricted access in commercial and non-commercial sources.
+Open access (OA) refers to publishing research and data to provide unrestricted access in commercial and non-commercial sources.
 Material is shared through Creative Commons licences, often the Attribution CC-BY licence allowing the reuse and distribution of material, and requiring attribution to the original creator.
 Open access includes journal articles, books, chapters, artwork and images, data and software code.
 Open data enables the sharing and reuse of research data.

 Open Access publishing has many benefits beyond increased citation rates.
 By removing access barriers such as cost, you can make your work freely available to a wider, more diverse audience, including researchers and students in disadvantaged communities.

 It is important to build Open Access options into your strategic publishing plan when you start your research.
 These tips are designed to get you thinking about how to organise and manage your publications across the research lifecycle, from start to finish.

 Increasingly, funders now have an Open Research Policy, which requires research outputs (including data sets) to be made publicly available after your project’s completion.
 Developing a strategic publishing plan includes targeting open access journals and archiving work in Victoria University of Wellington’s Open Access Institutional Repository to ensure you are compliant with funding agencies.

 You can publish Gold Open Access free of article processing charges (APCs) in select journals, as part of our Read and Publish Agreements.
 A full list of journals is available on the Library website.

 During the publishing process you should archive all article versions: pre-print, post-print, and published.
 If you are a co-author, it is critical to maintain communication with your article’s corresponding author in order to retrieve the correct version for your own personal archive.